usnistgov/OOF2/SRC/common/IO/OOFCANVAS/README.md

     to determine the font.
 It includes a font family or families, style options, and size (for example, `"Times Bold 0.2"`).
-The size is interpreted in pixels if `inPixels` is true and in physical units otherwise.
+The size is interpreted in pixels if `inPixels` is true and in user units otherwise.
 The names of the installed font families are returned by the `list_fonts()` function.

 * `CanvasText::rotate(angle)`